 RECORDING THE HAPPY PRINCE

-The Junior Singers are currently in the process of making a recording of Malcolm Williamson's opera The Happy Prince, which they performed to great acclaim in November 2014.
+The Junior Singers have just completed their project of recording of Malcolm Williamson's opera The Happy Prince, which they performed to great acclaim in November 2014.

 It has never been recorded by children or a mixed adult cast of singers.